mssk-9999/cse589-p2p-election/src/readme.txt

 startup:
 ./p2p-1.0 3

-NOTE: tcp port and udp port are not necessary, program will generate random port number if they are not specified.
+NOTE: tcp port and udp port are not necessary, program will generate random port number.